rokath/trice/docs/TriceUserGuide.md

 ###  2.4. <a name='Portit'></a>Port it

-Compare folder `./test/MDK-ARM_STM32F030R8_generated` with `./test/MDK-ARM_STM32F030R8` to see in a quick way any needed adaptions for your target project to port trice to it.
+Compare folder `./test/MDK-ARM_STM32F030R8_generated` with `./test/MDK-ARM_STM32F030R8_instrumented` to see in a quick way any needed adaptions for your target project to port trice to it.

 Main steps are:

 * Add [./src/trice.c](../src/trice.c) to your project.
 It includes the files in [./src/box](../src/box) automatically.
 * Add [./src](../src) to your compiler library include path.
-* Copy file [./test/MDK-ARM_STM32F030R8/Core/Inc/triceConfig.h](../test/MDK-ARM_STM32F030R8/Core/Inc/triceConfig.h) to your embedded project and adapt it to your needs.
+* Copy file [./test/MDK-ARM_STM32F030R8_instrumented/Core/Inc/triceConfig.h](../test/MDK-ARM_STM32F030R8instrumented/Core/Inc/triceConfig.h) to your embedded project and adapt it to your needs.
   * Other `triceConfig.h` files are usable as well, but the above is usually the most actual one.
-* Copy file [./test/MDK-ARM_STM32F030R8/Core/Inc/SEGGER_RTT_Conf.h](../test/MDK-ARM_STM32F030R8/Core/Inc/SEGGER_RTT_Conf.h) to your embedded project and adapt it to your needs, when using RTT.
+* Copy file [./test/MDK-ARM_STM32F030R8_instrumented/Core/Inc/SEGGER_RTT_Conf.h](../test/MDK-ARM_STM32F030R8/Core/Inc/SEGGER_RTT_Conf.h) to your embedded project and adapt it to your needs, when using RTT.
   * You can exchange `SEGGER_RTT_Conf.h` and `./src/box/SEGGER_RTT.*` with more actual ones from the [SEGGER J-Link Support Site](https://www.segger.com/downloads/jlink/).

 ####  2.4.1. <a name='TargetTriceStamps'></a>Target Trice Stamps

-* Add the 2 hardware specific functions to your project (example in [./test/MDK-ARM_STM32F030R8/Core/Src/stm32f0xx_it.c](../test/MDK-ARM_STM32F030R8/Core/Src/stm32f0xx_it.c) ):
+* Add the 2 hardware specific macros/functions to your project (example in `triceConfig.h` and [./test/MDK-ARM_STM32F030R8_instrumented/Core/Src/stm32f0xx_it.c](../test/MDK-ARM_STM32F030R8_instrumented/Core/Src/stm32f0xx_it.c) ).

     ```c
     ///////////////////////////////////////////////////////////////////////////////